NASA Astronaut and U.S. Marine Corps Lieutenant Colonel Jasmin Moghbeli...

 "She made me want to be an astronaut even more," she said.
 "Her words were inspiring."

-Moghbeli said now that she is back on Earth, she is currently supporting the crews that are flying on the International Space Station and helping train astronauts.
+Moghbeli said now that she is back on Earth, she is supporting the crews that are now flying on the International Space Station and helping train astronauts.
 But she would "love to do another mission," either back to the International Space Station, or an Artemis mission to the moon.

 But for right now, she is happy to share her story and inspire future astronauts.

 "What’s really cool for me is I remember when I was a kid and wanted to do this," she said.
-"It's really a bit surreal to be on the other side now of this, but I know how much it means to have any sort of connection where those kids feel like, OK if she can do it, I can do it too."
+"It's really a bit surreal to be on the other side now of this, but I know how much it means to have any sort of connection where those kids feel like, OK, if she can do it, I can do it too."

 SUBSCRIBE